tHeStRyNg/SecureSphereLabs/htb/Docs/2_Ffuf/4_Domain_Fuzzing/2_Sub-domain_Fuzzing.md

 Even though we did add ```academy.htb``` to our ```/etc/hosts``` file, we only added the main domain, so when ffuf is looking for other sub-domains, it will not find them in ```/etc/hosts```, and will ask the public DNS, which obviously will not have them.

-#### Questions

-Try running a sub-domain fuzzing test on 'inlanefreight.com' to find a customer sub-domain portal.
-What is the full domain of it?